schyen/MetaboMate/README.md

 `devtools::install_github('kimsche/MetaboMate', build_vignettes=TRUE)`

+### Installation Notes for R beginners

-For R beginners: There might come up **warning messages** (eg. 'unknown time zone').
+There might come up **warning messages** (eg. 'unknown time zone').
 These are not a problem! :pray:
 However, **error messages** are a problem as these stop the installation process.

-### Solutions to common error messages:
+#### Solutions to common error messages:

--**Installation failed: 'exdir' does not exist** - Workspace directory not writable, change location of the workspace -***Dependency package missing*** - Install the required package from CRAN or Bioconductor.org
+- **Installation failed: 'exdir' does not exist** - Workspace directory not writable, change location of the workspace
+- ***Dependency package missing*** - Install the required package from CRAN or Bioconductor.org

 ## Tutorials / Vignettes